 When the battery is connected to a circuit (like when starting a car), the following chemical reactions take place:

-At the Anode: The lead (Pb) oxidizes, releasing electrons and forming lead sulfate (PbSO4).
+At the Anode: Here, lead (Pb) undergoes oxidation and gives off electrons while forming lead sulfate (PbSO4).

-At the Cathode: The lead dioxide (PbO2) reacts with the sulfate ions (SO4^{2-}) and electrons (e^-) from the anode to form lead sulfate (PbSO4) and water (H2O).
+At the Cathode: The lead dioxide (PbO2) interacts with the sulfate ions (SO4^{2-}) and electrons (e-) that are emitted from the anode to synthesize, among others, lead sulfate (PbSO4) and water (H2O).

 Site | Reaction | Products | Reactants |